 Most of the hardest colleges report rates between 3% and 5%.
 For example, Columbia University and Stanford University often fall within this range.
 A 4% rate means 4 students receive offers out of every 100 applicants.

-This number does not predict a single student’s outcome.
+This number does not predict any one student’s outcome.
 It shows how many students applied compared with the number of available seats.

 How Low Is the Lowest Acceptance Rate?